-Whilst local authorities play a lead role, safeguarding children and protecting them from harm is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play.

 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- protecting children from maltreatment;
+- Protecting children from maltreatment;

-- preventing impairment of children's health or development;
+- Preventing impairment of children's health or development;

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care;

-- taking action to enable all children to have the best outcomes.
+- Taking action to enable all children to have the best outcomes.

-In this document a child is defined as anyone who has not yet reached their 18th birthday.
+In this document, a child is defined as anyone who has not yet reached their 18th birthday.
 ‘Children’ therefore means ‘children and young people’ throughout.